Hidden gems of Uganda Community Project

 On the ground, Hidden gems of Uganda has started to rescue some of the children, giving them a chance to acquire basic education.
 We are here to create a chance for these vulnerable children to acquire basic needs.
 Things like education, shelter, food, safe water and access to good healthcare.
+Furthermore, Hidden Gems Uganda Treks & Tours is supporting upcoming tourist guide women for training including driving skills that will help them later with new jobs.
 We call up on anyone with a helping hand to join us and support this great cause.

 CHALLENGES: The people of this area rely mainly on agriculture as their source of food and income.
 With the changing climate, production has changed noticeably in the area.
 The main diet for people in the area is called Posho, made from ground maize meal, sweet potatoes and beans but it does not have not much variation to meet nutritional needs.
 Access to safe drinking water is another huge challenge in the area, with unsafe water causing many of the area’s health issues such as typhoid.
 HIV rates in the area also account for a number of the area’s orphans.
 For many families, paying school fees is out of the question and without education, the cycle of poverty continues.